-This guide contains information on Having a Difficult Workplace Conversation, Communication Skills for Key Conversations, and Managing a Remote Team.
 You are encouraged to read these sections.

 Take time to consider whether you need training or support in this area.
 Be aware of your responsibility to have due regard for the privacy of an individual's personal data.
 Be clear on what will happen with the information to ensure compliance with the Data Protection Acts 1988-2018.
 All personal information is subject to General Data Protection Regulation (GDPR).

-Management issues that can arise in the course of any working day
+MANAGEMENT ISSUES THAT CAN ARISE IN THE COURSE OF ANY WORKING DAY

+Dignity at work issues, e.g. interpersonal issues, bullying, harassment / sexual harassment.

+Issues arising from remote or blended working, e.g. isolation, communication challenges.

+Underperformance.

+Issues arising during a staff member's probationary period.

+Behavioural issues.

+Staff in emotional distress.

+Sick leave absences.

+Work attributed stress.

-- Dignity at work issues e.g. interpersonal issues, bullying, harassment/sexual harassment - Issues arising from working remotely or blended working e.g. isolation, communication challenges - Underperformance - Issues arising during a staff member's probationary period - Behavioural issues - Staff in emotional distress - Sick leave absences - Work attributed stress - A staff member wishing to speak to you about personal issues which may be affecting their well-being, or work performance e.g. family issues, bereavement, personal or family illness, financial difficulties - A staff member raising an issue out of the blue - Bereavement and loss including the death of a colleague
+A staff member wishing to speak to you about personal issues that may be affecting their well-being or work performance, e.g. family issues, bereavement, personal or family illness, financial difficulties.

-See explanations on the next page

-Senior Manager
+A staff member raising an issue out of the blue.

+Bereavement and loss, including the death of a colleague.

+REMEMBER CONFIDENTIALITY IN COMMUNICATIONS

+YOUR ROLE AND RESPONSE AS A MANAGER IS CRUCIAL DO REMEMBER, EARLY INTERVENTION IS KEY

+WHERE CAN THE MANAGER GET HELP AND SUPPORT?

+HR DIVISIONS

+CSEAS

+WORKPLACE MEDIATION

+DISABILITY LIAISON OFFICERS OFFICE OF THE CHIEF MEDICAL OFFICER

+ONELEARNING

+DEPARTMENTAL TRAINING UNITS

+SENIOR MANAGER

 Senior managers play an important role in supporting their own people managers and staff.
-They have a core function in areas such as leading their teams, managing underperformance, attendance, staff development, coaching, mentoring, on-the-job training and addressing interpersonal issues and providing support/advice in relation to remote and blended working.
+They have a core function in areas such as leading their teams, managing underperformance, attendance, staff development, coaching, mentoring, on-the-job training and addressing interpersonal issues and providing support and advice in relation to remote and blended working.

 Where people managers need support in their management role, they should discuss this in the first instance with their senior manager who can direct and guide them.
-Senior managers can assist the people manager in considering options such as training and Continuing Professional Development (CPD) for their own personal and career development, provide guidance on staff matters, coaching and direct to other supports such as Human Resources (HR), OneLearning, CSEAS, DLO and the CMO.
+Senior managers can assist in considering options such as Continuing Professional Development (CPD) for the people manager's personal and career development and provide guidance on staff matters, training, coaching and signpost to other supports such as HR, OneLearning, CSEAS, DLO and the CMO.